Organic-Basics/themequeen/README.md

 #### variables

-To promote the user of keeping API keys secret, Themequeen also enforces the use of a `variables` file(no file ending) similarly located in the theme directory.
+To promote the use of keeping API keys secret, Themequeen also enforces the use of a `variables` file (no file ending) similarly located in the theme directory.

 ```
 PASSWORD_VAR=123456abcdef